billvaglienti/ProtoGen/README.md

 Structure tag Attributes:

 - `name` : Gives the name of the structure.
 The structure typename is `prefix + name + _t`.
 In this case the structure typename is `Date_t`.

+- `title` : The name of the structure in the documentation output.
+If title is not given then `prefix + name + _t` is used.

 - `file` : Gives the name of the source and header file name.
 If this is ommitted the structure will be written to the name given by the global `file` attribute or, if that is not provided, the `prefix + name` module.
 If the same file is specified for multiple structures (or packets) then the relevant data are appended to that file.